professorjrod/Weather-App/README.md

 The App will then display the weather forecast for the requested location for the next 5 days.
 There is also a favorite button that can be used to save locations for quicker viewing next time and those are saved under the heart icon in the sidebar.

-Some stretch features we are currently working on are:
+Some stretch features we are looking into:
 -Getting all the text to change to Spanish or French, then starting to look in to other languages to add.
 -Work on having different world clocks displaying times from around the world as an option in the sidebar.
 -Have a working map function in the sidebar that brings up the globe and allows users to click where they want to know the weather.
+-Give advice on what clothing to wear based on the weather.
+-Make sure App is also mobile-friendly.

 ### Credits